-The administration’s blueprint to lower drug prices and reduce consumer costs is likely to be a complicated game of Risk has been added to Bookmarks.
+The administration’s blueprint to lower drug prices and reduce consumer costs is likely to be a complicated game of Risk has been saved

 The administration’s blueprint to lower drug prices and reduce consumer costs is likely to be a complicated game of Risk